wp-plugins/link-markets-ldms/readme.txt

 Follow the steps below to install the plugin.

-1. To download plugin please, click here .
+The automatic plugin installer should work for most people.
+Manual installation is easy and takes fewer than five minutes.

-2. Upload Link Market's LMDS plugin to the /wp-content/plugins/ directory
+1. Upload Link Market's LMDS plugin to the /wp-content/plugins/ directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-4. Create new page (My Link Page) and add the text [linkmarketldms] in the text box
+3. Create new page (My Link Page) and add the text [linkmarketldms] in the text box
-5. In the new page that was just created add a new custom field:
+4. In the new page that was just created add a new custom field:
 	- Name: ldmskey
 	- Value: is on the Edit Link Directory Management Service page when you login to http://www.linkmarket.com/
-6. On the Edit Link Directory Management Service page, update the URL to the your link page to the url of the new page that was just created
+5. On the Edit Link Directory Management Service page, update the URL to the your link page to the url of the new page that was just created

 == Frequently Asked Questions ==